The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 Sharing experiences on the preparation of the G7

-The efforts of the Pharmaceutical Manufacturers Association of Japan (PMAJ) in preparation for the G7 Hiroshima Summit to be held in Japan in 2023 were introduced.
+JPMA's efforts in preparation for the G7 Hiroshima Summit to be held in Japan in 2023 were introduced.
 Taking into account the priorities of the Japanese government and the historical background, he reported that the three pillars of the proposal were UHC, pandemic preparedness, and drug resistance (AMR) countermeasures, and that the content of the proposal was reflected in the Communiqué of the Minister of Health.
 The importance of collaboration with IFPMA and dialogue with the Japanese government before the health agenda is decided was emphasized in preparation for the meeting.

 Geopolitical context and the position of Leem & JPMA, particularly on US announcements on tariffs